Content Marketing for Startup

 This LinkedIn stat is particularly relevant for tech startups, particularly those that want to leverage content marketing for startup growth.

 Worldwide usage of social media has been on an uninterrupted upward trajectory for years, and the global pandemic caused a further 58% increase in users on these platforms.
+The chief strength of social media posts is their versatility.
+Their chief drawback is their short lifespan.
+Nevertheless, social media is a great tool when it comes to your content marketing for startup growth efforts.

 Popular Social Media Content Types for Tech Startups